sqlc-dev/sqlc/docs/reference/config.md

   - If true, use the exact table name for generated models.
 Otherwise, guess a singular form.
 Defaults to `false`.

 #### python

+> Removed in v1.17.0 and replaced by the [sqlc-gen-python](https://github.com/tabbed/sqlc-gen-python) plugin.
+Follow the [migration guide](../guides/migrating-to-sqlc-gen-python) to switch.

 - `package`:
   - The package name to use for the generated code.